Using Explicit Cursors «Prev Next»

 pet_count NUMBER;

-CURSOR number_of_pets is
+CURSOR number_of_pets IS

 SELECT CURRENT_INVENTORY_COUNT